 Typical diurnal changes in the stability of the lower atmosphere exist.
 During the night, especially when winds are light and skies are clear, the radiative cooling of the ground surface often leads to surface air that is colder than the air above it.
 A stable layer thus exists in the lower hundred or so meters in the atmosphere.
 Pollutants emitted during the night inside this shallow layer get trapped and can reach relatively high concentrations.
 As the sun rises, the ground and the air next to it start warming up and the temperature profile corresponding to an unstable atmosphere is established.
 This change occurs over a period of a few hours in the morning and results in breaking of the inversion usually before noon [1], [61], [62].

 In order to apply the suitable parameters to the Gaussian plume model (Table 1), the Pasquill-Gifford stability category (A-F) which characterizes the simulated set, should first be determined.
 The original method to do so, developed by Turner [63], requires knowledge on cloud cover and cloud ceiling.
 Alternative empirical methods were developed for situations where these data are not available [64].
 For the proposed work, we chose to use a turbulence-based method (σA method), because of its simplicity and our currently available data.
-The σA method uses the standard deviation of the wind direction (σθ) in combination with the scalar mean wind speed (u), to determine the Pasquill-Gifford stability category, as specified in Table 2 and Table 3.
+The σA method uses the standard deviation of the wind direction (σθ) in combination with the scalar mean wind speed (u), to determine the Pasquill-Gifford stability category, as specified in Table 2 and Table 3 (Appendix A and B).

 The Borg Multi-Objective Evolutionary Algorithm (MOEA)